-For young children some ideas may be a sensory bin (check out our ocean sensory bin ideas post for some great suggestions), a coloring book and crayons, reading books, sand playdough with shells you collected from the beach, or maybe a favorite movie.
+For young children some ideas may be a sensory bin (check out our ocean sensory bin ideas post for some great suggestions), a coloring book and crayons, reading books about the beach and ocean, or maybe a favorite movie.

 3. Use Sunscreen.

 This might seem obvious, but “obvious” can also mean easy-to-forget-at-home.
 I may have done that a time or two.

 Maybe that’s why I have so many half-empty tubes of sunscreen mixed in with our beach supplies…hmm!

 If you forget the sunscreen and you are already at the beach, it’s not like you can go without it!